 If you have a home-based business and are looking to apply for a trademark, you may want to consider finding a shared office space or a mail provider that has a street address.
 The policy change is currently in effect, so it is important to prepare an alternative address for when you submit your trademark application with the USPTO.

-If have any further questions about the rule change or your trademarks, please feel free to reach out to Gerben Law Firm trademark attorney.
+If have any further questions about the rule change or your trademarks, please feel free to reach out to Gerben IP trademark attorney.